samerlahoud/tutorial-lpwan-iot/5GWF-19/link-perf-evaluation.md

 ### Useful Data Rate
 - When coupling loss is low, multi-tone transmission provides higher data rate
-- When coupling loss is high, all transmit formats provide similar data rate
+- When coupling loss is high, all transmission formats provide similar data rate
 - When coupling loss is very high, only single-tone transmission is possible

 ```{=latex}